linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 - Macro decisions: Allocation to broad asset classes such as equities,  bonds,  private equity,  commodities,  etc.
 - Micro decisions: Choice of individual assets within an asset class,  such as selection of individual stocks within the equities asset class

 In this course,  we focus mostly on macro decisions.
-The asset allocation decision at the macro level has huge influence on the returns of large portfolios of institutional and private investors.
+The [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] decision at the macro level has huge influence on the returns of large portfolios of institutional and private investors.
 The reason is that returns of securities within an asset class have substantial positive correlation.
 For example,  most individual stocks' returns are quite strongly positively correlated with the stock market index.
 So when the index moves up,  these stocks are likely going up,  too.
 A portfolio that allocates a big share to a somewhat diversified portfolio of equities therefore will very likely fluctuate quite strongly in line with a stock market index.
 A portfolio that has a small allocation to equities (and,  e.g.,  a much higher allocation to bonds) won't.
-So once the asset allocation is set,  the risk properties of the portfolios are already pinned down to a substantial extent.
+So once the [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] is set,  the risk properties of the portfolios are already pinned down to a substantial extent.
 Which securities are selected within an asset class also matters,  but less so.

 We will spend a good portion of the time in this course on learning how we can assess properties of risk and return of different asset classes.
-Knowing these risk-return properties,  and their economic drivers,  is a prerequisite for implementing optimal portfolio choice models.
+Knowing these risk-return properties,  and their economic drivers,  is a prerequisite for implementing optimal [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] models.

 We use $R_{t}$ to denote returns of an asset in period $t$.
 Sometimes when it's clear that we are looking at returns over one period (and not,  say,  a time-series of returns) I may omit the $t$ subscript.
 An $N \times 1$ vector of returns on $N$ assets in period $t$ is denoted with $\boldsymbol{r}_{t}=\left(R_{1,        t},        R_{2,        t},        \ldots,        R_{N,        t}\right)^{\prime}$.
 More generally,  lowercase bold is my notation for vectors; uppercase bold for matrices.

 ### 1.1 Probability distributions of returns

 A fundamental property of most asset returns is that future returns are uncertain.
-Throughout this course,  we use probability distributions to represent this uncertainty.
-The probability distribution tells us how likely it is that an asset delivers returns falling into various ranges.
+Throughout this course,  we use [[Lecture 1- Probability Distributions of Returns|probability distribution]]s to represent this uncertainty.
+The [[Lecture 1- Probability Distributions of Returns|probability distribution]] tells us how likely it is that an asset delivers returns falling into various ranges.

-We often summarize the probability distribution in terms of moments.
-The first (central) moment of $R_{t}$ is the expected return,  $\mathbb{E}\left[R_{t}\right]$; the second (central) moment of the portfolio return is the variance,  $\operatorname{var}\left(R_{t}\right)$; the third (central) moment is skewness,  etc. Some simple probability distributions can be summarized by a few moments.
+We often summarize the [[Lecture 1- Probability Distributions of Returns|probability distribution]] in terms of moments.
+The first (central) moment of $R_{t}$ is the expected return,  $\mathbb{E}\left[R_{t}\right]$; the second (central) moment of the portfolio return is the variance,  $\operatorname{var}\left(R_{t}\right)$; the third (central) moment is skewness,  etc. Some simple [[Lecture 1- Probability Distributions of Returns|probability distribution]]s can be summarized by a few moments.
 For example,  if we know the mean and variance of a normally distributed random variable,  we have completely described the distribution.
 If the distribution of single period (e.g.,  day,  month,  or year) returns $R_{t}$ is a normal distribution with mean $\mu$ and variance $\sigma^{2}$,  we write

 $$